-1. The Ocean SAMP area is not an area regularly frequented by hurricanes-there has not been a single hurricane strike (to Rhode Island) since 2000 despite that decade being labeled one of the most active hurricane periods on record (http://csc-s-mapsq.csc.noaa.gov/hurricanes/viewer.html).
-Figure 2.6 shows the historical record of hurricane activity in the Ocean SAMP area (e.g., those hurricanes where the eye crossed into Rhode Island).
+1. The Ocean SAMP area is not an area regularly frequented by hurricanes-there has not been a single hurricane strike (to Rhode Island) since the turn of the century (e.g., 2000) despite the pastthat decade being labeled one of the most active hurricane periods on record (http://csc-s-maps-q.csc.noaa.gov/hurricanes/viewer.html)(Edson in prep).
+Figure 2.6 shows the historical record of hurricane activity in the Ocean SAMP area (e.g., those hurricanes where the eye crossed into that made landfall in Rhode Island).
 The historical record shows 17 hurricanes making landfall in Rhode Island; 7-Category 1, 8-Category 2 and 2-Category 3 rated storms.
 The most recent Category 3 hurricane was Esther during 1961, and the most recent named hurricane was Bob, a Category 2 hurricane, during 1991.
 Hurricanes and intense storms systems however, can have significant impact on marine ecosystems.
 For instance, Smayda (1957) found a 16 to 27-fold increase in phytoplankton standing crop at the mouth of Narragansett Bay following the passage of major hurricanes.
 Storms, particularly hurricanes because of their intense winds, have the ability to significantly impact marine aquatic ecosystems since the depth to which wave generated orbital motion will be deep, and can impact the bottom (e.g., First 1972), particularly transitory bottom types as described in Section 210.
 How such a disturbance event might influence the ecology of the Ocean SAMP area is not known, but it could be presumed that benthic habitat would be disturbed, and that some impact, positive or negative, would be imparted.